 Let’s remember also that masses of bosses worldwide have experienced their own pandemic / WFH stress so it is not surprising to see that leaders and organisations are more motivated to help employees recognise how to achieve work life balance.

-What is work life balance and why is it important?
+What is work life balance?

 The work life balance definition from the Cambridge Dictionary is: 'the amount of time you spend doing your job compared with the amount of time you spend with your family and doing things you enjoy'.